-Museums and galleries
+Money-saving museums and galleries

-If you’re planning on visiting a lot of museums and attractions, it might be worth investing in a Copenhagen Card.
-It covers 74 different places, including the Tivoli Gardens, Rundetårn, Rosenberg Castle, Zoo, Blue Planet aquarium, Carlsberg brewery and Christiansborg Palace, as well as a canal tour.
+Or there’s the Copenhagen Card which covers 86 attractions, including the Tivoli Gardens, Rundetårn, Rosenborg Castle, Zoo, Blue Planet aquarium, Carlsberg brewery and Christiansborg Palace, as well as a canal tour.
 You also get free transport by train, bus, habour bus and Metro, including to and from the airport.
-There are a few different versions – €53 for 24 hours, €74 for 48 hours, €89 for 72 hours or €120 for 120 hours – and you can bring along two children under 10 for free.
-You can buy the cards online, at the airport or visitor’s centre.
+The cards cost €54 for 24 hours, €77 for 48 hours, €93 for 72 hours or €121 for 120 hours – and you can bring along two children under 10 for free.
+You can buy the cards online, at the airport or the Copenhagen visitor’s centre.

 Top city views

 If walking up all those steps sound a bit hard on the legs, head to the top of the Rundetårn or Round Tower instead.
-It’s got a spiral ramp instead of stairs, designed for horses to ride up, and twists its way up 42 metres to the top.
-Entry costs 25 DKK (5 DKK for children 5–15), or it’s free if you have a Copenhagen Card.
+It’s got a spiral ramp to the top instead of stairs, which was designed for horses to ride up, and twists its way up 42 metres to the top.
+Entry costs 25 DKK (5 DKK for children aged 5–15), or it’s free if you have a Copenhagen Card.